Your iPad is frozen on a black screen, stuck on the Apple logo, or just dead to the touch, and the force restart everyone swears by does nothing.

 Here's what to do:

-• Can you reach anything?
+- Can you reach anything?
 If you can still swipe or open the App Switcher and only one app is stuck, you do not need to restart the whole iPad.
-Skip to Step 1.
+Jump to the force-quit fix below.

 If the rest of the iPad still responds and only one app is hung, this is the lightest fix there is, and it touches none of your data.